jon-harper/jon-harper.github.io/docs/abs/materials.md

 One issue with ABS is that it degrades under UV light (particularly direct sunlight).
 ASA is an alternative polymer that behaves much like ABS when printed, offers a higher heat tolerance, weather-resistance, and UV-stability.
 It is, however, more expensive than ABS, harder to source, and generally available in fewer colors.

 Instead of completely replacing with ASA or another filament, a blended resin can be used.
 Filament made from resin with additives can greatly enhance specific properties.
-Materials commonly added to ABS include PMMA (clarity), PC (heat resistance), and ASA (UV stability).
+Materials commonly added to ABS include PMMA (translucency), PC (heat resistance), and ASA (UV stability, weatherability).

 ### Fiber Fills

 Another option are fiber "fills".
 In the past five or so years, manufacturers began selling filaments with up to 30% fiber content.
-These glass- and [carbon-fiber](https://atomicfilament.com/collections/abs-3d-filament/products/carbon-fiber-ultra-black-abs) doped filaments have higher heat resistance, stiffness, and dimensional stability.
+These [glass-](https://www.3dxtech.com/product/fibrex-abs-gf/) and [carbon-fiber](https://atomicfilament.com/collections/abs-3d-filament/products/carbon-fiber-ultra-black-abs) doped filaments have higher heat resistance, stiffness, and dimensional stability than regular ABS.
 Carbon-fiber-filled ABS (CF-ABS) is the most common form of ABS fill.

 Both CF-ABS and GF-ABS have similar print requirements to their non-filled counterparts, but notably require a hardened metal nozzle.
 Most FDM printers use brass for nozzles; the fibers are harder than brass and will erode a non-hardened nozzle.